 How to Color Skin with Copics

-With the knowledge of blending in the back of our minds it’s time to apply what we have learned so far.
+With the knowledge of blending in the back of our minds, it’s time to apply what we have learned so far.
 Coloring skin with Copic markers or with any other medium can be very challenging but is a crucial skill to have.

 Although there are many Copic maker tutorials on this topic, we have selected to go over the one shown below.

-When the first layer is dry, use your E000 marker a second time to add a first layer of shadows at places such as underneath hair and neck and to contour the nose etc. It’s always useful to carefully consider where your lighting comes from and where the shadows should be before working on the second layer.
+When the first layer is dry, use your E000 marker a second time to add the first layer of shadows at places such as underneath hair and neck and to contour the nose etc. It’s always useful to carefully consider where your lighting comes from and where the shadows should be before working on the second layer.

 After your initial shadows are dried up, use an E00 marker to darken the shadows where necessary.
-Knowing exactly where to place shadows is skill that only comes after much practice and study.
+Knowing exactly where to place shadows is a skill that only comes after much practice and study.
 Don’t be afraid to use shadows to contour or indicate the nose, dimples or the corners of the mouth.
 However, when working in these small areas be aware of possible bleeding.

 Depending on your personal style and preference, this might be all the coloring you want to do.
-But if you are looking for a more photorealistic drawing you can add additional details using a R20 marker and use your E00 marker for additional blending.
+But if you are looking for a more photorealistic drawing you can add additional details using an R20 marker and use your E00 marker for additional blending.